epinnock/scry-node/README.md

 ```

 > **Note:** Some package managers (like pnpm) may limit postinstall scripts.
 If the configuration file is not automatically created, manually run the setup:
+>
 > ```bash
 > npx storybook-deploy-setup
 > ```
+>
-> Or manually create the config file at `~/.storybook-deployer.json` with your preferred defaults (see [Configuration File](#configuration-file) section below).
+> Or manually create the config file at `.storybook-deployer.json` in your project directory with your preferred defaults (see [Configuration File](#configuration-file) section below).

-**Automatic Configuration**: Upon installation, a configuration file (`~/.storybook-deployer.json`) is automatically created in your home directory.
+**Automatic Configuration**: Upon installation, a configuration file (`.storybook-deployer.json`) is automatically created in your project directory.
 This allows you to set default values and reduce the need for repetitive command-line arguments.

 ## Usage